Frequently Asked Questions

-And We Evolve is an online store and subscription box service for secondhand clothing in like-new condition.
+And We Evolve is a subscription box service for secondhand clothing in like-new condition.
 What if instead of buying more, we took care of what we already owned, borrowed or rented what we wanted to try, and bought only what we loved?
 These are the founding questions behind And We Evolve.

 And We Evolve is co-founded by Liz Funk and Alisha Ebling.
 Before co-founding And We Evolve, Liz was a marketing strategist for early stage startup companies, and wrote about entrepreneurship and women in business for publications like Fast Company, the Economist, and Creator, the online magazine about entrepreneurship published by WeWork.
 Alisha is a writer and photographer with a background in nonprofit fundraising.
 She is active in Philadelphia's environmental advocacy community.
 Liz and Alisha met at a Girl Develop It class in Philadelphia and learned that they both wanted to launch secondhand clothing companies.

 How does a secondhand clothing subscription box have an environmental impact?